h5py/h5py/docs/refs.rst

 * ``h5py.ref_dtype`` - for object references
 * ``h5py.regionref_dtype`` - for region references

-To store an array of references, use the appropriate dtype when initalizing the
+To store an array of references, use the appropriate dtype when initializing the
 dataset:

     >>> ref_dataset = myfile.create_dataset("MyRefs", shape=(100,), dtype=h5py.ref_dtype)